 I bring some change.
 Sometimes I jolt awake full of energy and enthusiasm.
 I smile and I laugh and try to make it different, to make it better.
 The change does not do anything.
-It is like trying to full an elastic, sooner you let go and find it is back to how it was.
+It is like trying to fill an elastic, sooner you let go and find it is back to how it was.
 You can’t keep pulling on forever and you are exhausted after that and disappointed.

 I have grown up.
 There was no sense in denial.
 There was no sense of wonder in it.
 It was only that I was older than I was before.
-Less happier, but none the wiser.
+Less happy, but none the wiser.

 I was less alive I suppose.
-There were chains, heavily and full of rust.
+There were chains, heavy and full of rust.
 Old ones.
 They bound many before me and now they wanted me in their clutches.
 They didn’t hurt, they just suffocated.
 Everybody went through this silently as possible.
 Was somebody hearing us?
 Waiting around the corner to say, “Hey, don’t dawdle.
 Act like you are supposed to act.”

 It was a curse.
 It was needed.
 It was me growing up.